danniel1205/tech-notes/system-design/5-replication/readme.md

 - (concurrent write) Different clients are modifying the shopping cart at the same time.
 - (overwrites) Two clients are updating the `likes` one after another, but they do not know each other. (it has dependencies on previous value)

 Those requests might arrive different nodes in different order.
 We could not simply overwrite previous value with the current value, this will cause the data permanently inconsistent.
+See below with more details on solutions.

 #### How to tell if requests are concurrent or happens-before